Updates on the TRNG9815-USB True Random Number Generator

 We usually test the randomness of a sequence using a software package.
 There are several such test packages, they work similar, and usually include common test such as frequency test, long run test, pattern test, correlation test, and so on.
 These tests assign a property to the sequence, and then test the sequence comparing with the properties of a sequence that don't have the assumed property.

 A typical issue, is that almost all these tests are very sensitive to a deviation in the 0/1 relative frequency.
 If an "1" bit is more common than the zero, long runs of "1111" will be more common than the "0000" run, same results for any other kind of pattern test, and a "1" will correlate with any other bit, that is also "1" more often than "0".

-- The random numbers are generated from a TRNG9803.
+- The random numbers on this site are generated by the TRNG9803.

 - There is progress on the SMT embedded generators TRNG9880